 Solar and wind generation have recently been identified by energy agencies and Local, State and Federal Governments as potential new industries for the region, helping to power the country, grow rural communities and provide new jobs and economic development.

 The NSW Government is rapidly moving ahead with significant funding to support this new industry for the region, as part of its NSW Electricity Strategy to maintain reliability, reduce costs and cut carbon emissions.

 As the Stubbo Solar Farm progresses, information sessions will be held for local businesses and residents to find out more about these opportunities.

 Understanding your views

-We will be working closely with the host landowners, their neighbours and the wider community to help us gain a detailed understanding of the community’s views, issues and feedback on the project.
+We have been working closely with the near neighbours to the project, the Traditional Owners of the land on which the proposed Stubbo Solar Farm is located the Warrabinga- Wiradjuri people, and the wider community to help us gain a detailed understanding of the community’s views, issues and feedback on the project.